Things to Remember When Driving in Portugal

 Car Hire Excess Insurance

-If you’re hiring a car for your road trip to Portugal you might want to purchase car hire excess insurance.
+If you’re hiring a car for your road trip to Portugal you might want to purchase hire car excess insurance.
 This will protect you against high excess costs should your rental car get stolen or damaged.
-Find out more.